chchsunny/ECG_Signal_Processing_Presentation/README.md

 # ECG_Signal_Processing_Presentation
-Machine learning applied to ECG signal processing using MIT-BIH dataset
+This project applies machine learning to ECG signal processing using the MIT-BIH databases.
+We implemented preprocessing, feature extraction, and classification using SVM, Random Forest, and KNN.
 ## 📊 Dataset

 The project uses the following **PhysioNet MIT-BIH Databases**: